BorkaGit/DataBase/README.md

 English:

  #### Programming assignment: The final task of the course ####
 You need to write a C++ program that implements a simple database (abbreviated as "DB").
-The program will communicate with the user through standard input and output (streams stdin and stdout).
+The program will communicate with the user through standard input and output (streams *stdin* and *stdout*).

 We will store in our database pairs of the following form: date, event.
-Define date as a string the form Year-Month-Day, where Year is number from 0 to 9999 inclusive, Month - number of month from 1 to 12 inclusive, Day - number of day from 1 to 31 inclusive.
+Define date as a string the form *Year-Month-Day*, where *Year* is number from 0 to 9999 inclusive, *Month* - number of month from 1 to 12 inclusive, *Day* - number of day from 1 to 31 inclusive.

-Year, Month and Day are always separated by exactly one hyphen (-) and no other character.
+*Year*, *Month* and *Day* are always separated by exactly one hyphen (-) and no other character.
 Define event as a string of arbitrary text characters without separators (spaces, tabs, etc.).
 An event cannot be an empty string.
 Many different events may occur on the same date - the database must be able to save them all.
 Identical events occurring on the same day do not need to be saved - only one of them needs to be saved.

 Our database must understand certain commands to be able to interact with it: